-Key focus areas for the future Customers Continuing to keep our customers at the heart of everything that we do and providing: flexible, ethical and competitively priced solutions for home financing. a range of GYS accounts, providing returns in an ethical manner helping to provide benefit to society.
-New Products There are a number of additional financing and savings products in development.
-As with the current products, the aim will be to put the customer first, and provide solutions that redefine how finance products are designed.
-With regards to GYS, charity and business accounts will be launched which will not only offer institutions a competitive return, but also provide comfort that funds are being utilised ethically and in line with their values.
-In addition to the current suite of financing products, new financing products will be launched in 2024.
-Growth The Company will continue to focus on further financing asset growth to help more customers achieve their goals of owning their own home.
-Tech The Company will continue to invest in its in-house tech to offer the best customer experience possible.
+Key focus areas for the future Customers Continuing to keep our customers at the heart of everything that we do and providing: flexible, ethical and competitively priced solutions for home financing. a range of GYS and other investment savings accounts, providing returns in an ethical manner helping to provide benefit to society.
+New products There are a number of additional products in development.
+As with the existing products, the aim will be to put the customer first, and provide solutions that redefine how finance products are designed.
+In addition to the current suite of products, new property finance and investment savings products will be launched, as well as developing partnership relationships in 2024.
+Growth At the time of approving this annual report, there is a home finance portfolio of 112 properties, after redemptions, with an outstanding finance balance of £27.5 million.
+This is after the redemption of 9 transactions from the cumulative total of 121 completions.
+The outstanding finance balance arises from a total transaction value of £41.0 million.
+The Company will continue to focus on further controlled growth to help more customers achieve their goals of owning their own home.
+Technology The Company will continue to invest in its in-house tech to offer the best customer experience possible.
 A growing team of IT developers continue to work in the background to make ongoing improvements to the customer journey.
 Operations In addition to enhancing the customer journey through tech, there will be an ongoing focus on strengthening operational processes and controls to ensure that these remain in line with future growth.
 This will be achieved by ensuring that operational capability is scaled, monitored and remains in line with business growth.
-People The Company invested in its workforce which grew from 3 to 16 in the current reporting year.
-This has subsequently grown further to 42 at the time of approving this report, and plans are in place to increase the workforce to 60 by the end of December 2023.
-Ongoing investment in training and support is a key focus for the coming year.
-Research and Development A number of different offerings are currently in the research and development phase and will be launched in late 2023 and 2024.
+People The Company invested in its workforce which grew from a full time equivalent of 16 at the end of the prior reporting year to 47 at the end of the reporting period.
+Ongoing investment in training and staff development is now a key focus.
+Research and development A number of different offerings are currently in the research and development phase and will be launched in 2024.
 These will help to raise the profile of Pfida as a brand as well as contributing to the Company's profitability.
-Risk Management The Company is committed to a strong risk management framework and processes, and work will continue to further enhance these to ensure that the internal control environment fully supports strong risk management.
+Risk management The Company is committed to a strong risk management framework and processes, and work will continue to further enhance these to ensure that the internal control environment fully supports strong risk management.
+This includes risk management through product design, risk management policies, and through the operational processes, procedures and controls.
 Principal risks and mitigations are detailed on pages 12 to 13.